-On March 19, 2021, as a result of the consummation of the Mergers, the Company became party to the LLC agreement of Glick JV.
-The Glick JV invests primarily in senior secured loans of middle-market companies.
-The Company co-invests in these securities with GF Equity Funding through the Glick JV.
+On March 19, 2021, the Company became party to the LLC agreement of Glick JV.
+The Company co-invests primarily in senior secured loans of middle-market companies with GF Equity Funding through the Glick JV.
 The Glick JV is managed by a four person Board of Directors, two of whom are selected by the Company and two of whom are selected by GF Equity Funding.
 The Glick JV is capitalized as transactions are completed, and portfolio decisions and investment decisions in respect of the Glick JV must be approved by the Glick JV investment committee, which consists of one representative selected by the Company and one representative selected by GF Equity Funding (with approval from a representative of each required).
 Since the Company does not have a controlling financial interest in the Glick JV, the Company does not consolidate the Glick JV.

 The members provide capital to the Glick JV in exchange for LLC equity interests, and the Company and GF Debt Funding 2014 LLC ("GF Debt Funding"), an entity advised by affiliates of GF Equity Funding, provide capital to the Glick JV in exchange for subordinated notes issued by the Glick JV (the "Glick JV Notes").
-As of September 30, 2021, the Company and GF Equity Funding owned 87.5% and 12.5%, respectively, of the outstanding LLC equity interests, and the Company and GF Debt Funding owned 87.5% and 12.5%, respectively, of the Glick JV Notes.
+As of September 30, 2022 and September 30, 2021, the Company and GF Equity Funding owned 87.5% and 12.5%, respectively, of the outstanding LLC equity interests, and the Company and GF Debt Funding owned 87.5% and 12.5%, respectively, of the Glick JV Notes.
 The Glick JV is not an "eligible portfolio company" as defined in section 2(a)(46) of the Investment Company Act.

-The Glick JV has a senior revolving credit facility with Deutsche Bank AG, New York Branch (the "Glick JV Deutsche Bank Facility"), which, as of September 30, 2021, had a reinvestment period end date and maturity date of May 3, 2023 and May 3, 2028, respectively, and permitted borrowings of up to \$90.0 million (subject to borrowing base and other limitations).
-Borrowings under the Glick JV Deutsche Bank Facility are secured by all of the assets of the Glick JV and all of the equity interests in the Glick JV and, as of September 30, 2021, bore interest at a rate equal to 3-month LIBOR plus 2.25% per annum during the reinvestment period, 3-month LIBOR plus 2.50% for the following year and 2.75% thereafter, in each case with a 0.125% LIBOR floor.
-Under the Glick JV Deutsche Bank Facility, \$71.9 million of borrowings were outstanding as of September 30, 2021.
+The Glick JV has a senior revolving credit facility with Deutsche Bank AG, New York Branch (the "Glick JV Deutsche Bank Facility"), which, as of September 30, 2022, had a reinvestment period end date and maturity date of May 3, 2023 and May 3, 2028, respectively, and permitted borrowings of up to \$90.0 million (subject to borrowing base and other limitations).
+Borrowings under the Glick JV Deutsche Bank Facility are secured by all of the assets of the Glick JV and all of the equity interests in the Glick JV and, as of September 30, 2022, bore interest at a rate equal to 3-month LIBOR plus 2.25% per annum during the reinvestment period, 3-month LIBOR plus 2.40% for the first year after the end of the reinvestment period, 3-month LIBOR plus 2.50% for the following year and 3-month LIBOR plus 2.75% thereafter, in each case with a 0.125% LIBOR floor. \$82.1 million and \$71.9 million of borrowings were outstanding under the Glick JV Deutsche Bank Facility as of September 30, 2021, respectively.